 As I prepare my yearly records for my accountant, the expenses vs income $$'s are always lopsided.
 While I'm very frugal, I spend WAY more than what comes back.
 I hope it's not too personal a question to ask, but have your $$'s ever turned out this way as well.
 Sometimes I feel like my art habit is pulling too much out of my household income.
 While it's really only a small percentage of our total, it's still several thousand each year.
 How do you stay motivated year after year?

 You've really hit on a couple of fundamental issues.
 One, Can I make a living out of my art?
 And two, How do I stay motivated?
 Many, if not all, artists have been confronted by these issues.

 Let's separate these topics because I think of them as entirely different.
-In this post I will address the money issue and the importance of using Short Term and Long Term Goals for your professional development and motivation.
-Then, continue with a few suggestion to stay motivated and inspired about your work.
+In this post, I will address the money issue and the importance of using Short Term and Long Term Goals for your professional development and motivation.
+Then, continue with a few suggestions to stay motivated and inspired about your work.

 IS MONEY MOTIVATION FOR CREATING